 Day job: I work for a university in Washington, D.C. and design and create apps.
 Most of them are Ruby on Rails apps.
 I also created and maintain a few Python Flask apps.
 I continue to use Perl for automation scripts and quickfixes.
 Perl still continues to be my favourite language.

 Consulting: I also consult on the side, and design and develop apps for small businesses.

 I dabble with these programming languages and frameworks.

 Perl: I've programmed in Perl since 1998.
 It's a great scripting language, and I use it for automating scripts, parsing text files, heavy regex processing and web applications.
 I don't do much "modern Perl" as they call it nowadays.
 Perl is my first choice for pretty much everything.

 Ruby: Ruby is a beautiful language and I picked up over the last few years, first using Sinatra in 2010 and now Rails.
 At my day job, I create full-stack applications using Ruby on Rails.
 I also created web services/APIs using Sinatra.
 Last November 2013, I attended RubyConf 2013.

-Python: Python is an amazing language and I use it mostly for my contract apps or webservices, usually with Flask and Bottle frameworks.
+Python: Python is an amazing language and I use it mostly for my indepenent contracting or webservices, usually with Flask.
 I also have a couple of web apps built in Python Flask at my work place.
 Most of the Python Flask webservices I build are consumed by iOS apps that I write.
 I'm writing a book on Flask, so stay tuned!

 PHP: PHP is underrated, but I love this language.
 I use it mostly for personal use or for clients who are on shared web hosting and refuse to move to a VPS.

-MongoDB, MySQL, SQLite: I use these on varying levels and depending on the situation and dataset sizes.
+I use Postgres, MongoDB, MySQL, SQLite on varying levels and depending on the situation and dataset sizes.